giantswarm/docs/src/content/advanced/storage/efs/index.md

 1. Open the [AWS management](https://aws.amazon.com/console/) console for the AWS account holding your cluster resources.
 2. From the `Services` menu, select `EFS`.
 3. Create a new file system and select the VPC where your cluster is located.
-The VPC can be identified by your cluster name `vpc-$CLUSTER` or simply `$CLUSTER` for vintage clusters.
+The VPC can be identified by your cluster name `$CLUSTER-vpc` or simply `$CLUSTER` for vintage clusters.
 Do not click on the `Create` button but  click on the `Customize` button instead.
 4. In the step 1, Choose options that best suites the needs for the EFS filesystem.
-In second step add Mount Target for each AZ your cluster is using and make sure to select private subnets in which the mount target will be provisioned.
-Select security group named `$CLUSTER-node`.
+In make sure the right VPC is selected and double-check selected subnets to ensure they are private subnets.
+For EKS You should also be sure that the private node subnet is selected and not the ENI subnet.
+(ENI Subnet is from CIDR block `100.64.0.0/10` ).
+Select security group named `$CLUSTER-node` for classic CAPA cluster, and for EKS select security group named `eks-cluster-sg-$CLUSTER`.
 For vintage clusters, the security group is named after the node pool name instead.
 5. Create the instance and note the EFS instance ID.

 ## Installing the EFS CSI driver